VHP4Safety/vhp4safety-docs/tutorials/qsprpred_app/qsprpred_tutorial.md

 ## Tool Functionalities

 - The app’s initial interface allows users to:
-  - select a model
+  - select a MIE model
   - specify the chemical(s) of interest (Figure 1)

 - Each model box displays key model characteristics.

 - A full model description is provided as a QMRF, including:
   - general information
-  - endpoint
+  - endpoint (i.e. the biological target of the MIE)
   - algorithm
   - domain of applicability
   - goodness-of-fit